Hurricane Matthew less intense, still a threat

 Are you affected by Hurricane Matthew?
 If it is safe for you to do so, WhatsApp us on *+44 7435 939 154* to share your photos, experiences and video.
 Please tag #CNNiReport in your message.

-(CNN)After battering Florida's east coast, a weakened Hurricane Matthew churned slowly north early Saturday, bringing dangerous storm surges and heavy rain to Georgia and South Carolina.
+(CNN)After battering Florida's east coast, a weakened Hurricane Matthew churned slowly north early Saturday, bringing dangerous storm surges and powerful winds to Georgia and South Carolina.

-Matthew, which still packs 105 miles per hour winds, is expected to move into South Carolina Saturday morning and reach North Carolina by night.
+Matthew, still packing 105 miles per hour winds, is expected to move into South Carolina Saturday morning and reach North Carolina by night.

-Storm surges could reach from six to nine feet above high tide from Jacksonville, Florida, up through Charleston, South Carolina.
+Storm surges could reach 6 to 9 feet from south of Savannah, Georgia, up through Edisto Beach, South Carolina, according to the National Hurricane Center.

-The storm has killed at least 300 people in three Caribbean countries.
-The majority died in Haiti, said Civil Protection Service spokesman Joseph Edgard Celestin.
+Charleston had tides as high as 9.29 feet early Saturday, about 5 feet above normal.

+The storm could dump about 8 to 12 inches of rain in the Carolinas, exacerbating the potential for floods.

+CNN's meteorologists projected that the hurricane could make landfall as early as Saturday morning.

-Matthew also was blamed for the deaths of four people in Florida.
+Matthew was blamed for the deaths of four people in Florida.

 The dead included a woman in her 60s in Volusia County who was killed by a falling tree and an 82-year-old man and a woman in St. Lucie County, officials said.
 The latter two had medical emergencies and responders were unable to reach them in time because of hazardous weather.